danychauvin/flow_cytometry_toolbox_R/README.md

 ### To do

-- [] Make the phenograph construction more reproducible
+- [] Make the phenograph construction more reproducible.
-- [] Set up a metric to compare two phenograph output
+- [] Set up a metric to compare two phenograph output.